premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 --------

-40.If marks column contain the comma separated values from Student table.
-How to calculate the count of that comma separated values?
+40.Write a SQL query to calculate the count of comma separated values for each names from the given Student table.

 |   Student Name	|       Marks       |
 |-----------------|-------------------|